vbharadwaj-bk/vbharadwaj-bk.github.io/content/event/siam_cse/index.md

 projects: []
 ---

-I'll be speaking at a SIAM Minisymposium on sparse computation about recent work on randomized algorithms for sparse tensor decomposition.
-Find me there!
+This was a talk at a SIAM Minisymposium on sparse computation.
+It discusses randomized sampling algorithms for massive sparse tensor decomposition - check out the slides for more information.